gjstirling/Bank-Kata-Scala/README.md

 ## Description

-Completing the kata using the best of an OO and functional approaches
+Completing the kata using the best of an OO and functional approaches.

 ## Usage